 Course Descriptions

 Courses offered only in specified semesters carry the appropriate designation for the terms (F, Sp, and/or Su) in which they are offered.
-Other courses in the General Education curriculum are normally offered each semester.
+Other courses in the General Education curriculum are typically offered each semester.
 The College reserves the right to change the listed schedule of course offerings during any semester.

 Abbreviations